Graduate Program Rankings for Spanish / Hispanic Literature & Linguistics

 ChatGPT may be useful for a number of things, but it is not useful for choosing graduate programs in Spanish.
 First, it’s trained on data that isn’t current.
 Second, as of 2023 it provide SOME answer to queries even when answers are plainly incorrect.
 Remember, this form of Artificial Intelligence (AI) is just fancy statistical modeling of language; it’s machine learning, a set a statistical methods built on things from Statistics 101 like t-tests and multiple regression.
 As a future scholar, remain skeptical of statistically generated content.
 It’s not always obvious when it’s plainly wrong.

 Personally Ranking Master’s and PhD Programs in Spanish / Hispanic Literature & Linguistics

-It’s very smart to create your own ranking of departments based on personal preferences.
+It’s wise to create your own ranking of departments based on personal preferences.
 Would you live in New York City?
 Is Florida just right?
 Weigh considerations that will be crucial to your success.
 Three factors that determine your success are:

 - How well you will survive financially

 - Your interest in the research emphasis of the department